 La Paz is the administrative capital of Bolivia and it is where all the governmental offices are located.
 La Paz is the third largest city in the country after Santa Cruz and the biggest if you combined the population of La Paz and El Alto, the fast grown adjacent city.
 In this guide we are sharing the top 10 things to do in La Paz.

 The majority of the international flights to Bolivia arrive to La Paz and from here tourists can visit Lake Titicaca and the Uyuni Salt Flats.
 We recommend to at least stay one day in La Paz to explore all the amazing spots this gorgeous city has to offer its visitors.
+Make sure to check out this complete list with the best places to visit in Bolivia.

 It is important to remember that La Paz is at nearly 12,000 feet above sea level so it can take time to acclimate.
 Do not be surprised if you are out of breath by the time you leave the airport on the first day.